 As the site is large, there are a number of emergency assembly areas.
 Hence, there are options available for assembly if an assembly point is unsafe, e.g. fire nearby.
-Evolution has developed a system for accounting for personnel at each emergency assembly area.
+Evolution has developed a system for accounting for personnel at each emergency assembly area, i.e. via the security swipe cards.
 The emergency operations centre is located in the Administration Conference Room.